openstack/keystone/doc/source/admin/cli-manage-projects-users-and-roles.rst

 .. note::

     Role implications only go one way, from a "prior" role to an "implied" role.
-Therefore assigning a user the ``Member`` will not grant them the ``admin`` role.
+Therefore assigning a user the ``member`` will not grant them the ``admin`` role.

 This makes it easy to break up large roles into smaller pieces, allowing for fine grained permissions, while still having an easy way to assign all the pieces as if they were a single one.
-For example, you can have a ``Member`` role imply ``compute_member``, ``network_member``, and ``volume_member``, and then assign either the full-blown ``Member`` role to users or any one of the subsets.
+For example, you can have a ``member`` role imply ``compute_member``, ``network_member``, and ``volume_member``, and then assign either the full-blown ``member`` role to users or any one of the subsets.

 Listing implied roles